 “It was important for our family to have the conversation with our kids early and not only have that conversation once but a conversation that you build on over time,” said Catherine

-Harrison who has just turned 18 agrees with his mum, “I’m really glad that we had those conversations and set those boundaries as it was the right decision for me.
+Harrison agrees with his mum, “I’m really glad that we had those conversations and set those boundaries as it was the right decision for me.
 The ability to be in a group and say no is becoming easier and easier with people understanding other people’s views and that’s really important.”

 DrinkWise Chief Executive Officer

-DrinkWise Chief Executive Officer Simon Strahan acknowledged that while rates of teenage drinking have significantly declined over the past decade, there is more to be done to reduce harm.
+DrinkWise DrinkWise Chief Executive Officer Simon Strahan acknowledged that while figures show parents supplying their children with alcohol is on the decline, there is more to be done to reduce harm.

 Backed by research